Within (The X-Files): Writing and filming

 On the episode's commentary, Patrick revealed that he was "nervous" for the shooting of the episode, since he was a big fan of The X-Files before becoming a part of its cast.
 Before shooting the episode, Carter reminded Patrick various times that he had to be in "good shape".
 The majority of the episode—like the rest of seasons six, seven, eight and nine—was filmed in and around the Los Angeles, California, area.
 The ending of the episode, as well as a majority of its follow-up "Without" were filmed at Split Mountain in Anza-Borrego State Park.
 According to producer Paul Rabwin, an "incredible heat wave" hit the area during the shooting, resulting in terrible filming conditions.
 In the desert, the cast and crew were informed that there was a "one in twenty-five" chance that someone would be bit by a rattlesnake.
 Pileggi later joked that during the filming of his scenes all he could think about was stumbling upon a snake.
 Jim Engh, a member of the production crew of The X-Files, died during the filming of this episode via electrocution, an accident that injured six other crew members.
 This episode was dedicated to his memory.

 The original opening visual sequence for the show had been made in 1993 for the first season and remained unchanged until "Within".
 The opening sequence then was modified to include new images, updated FBI badge photos for Duchovny and Anderson, as well as the addition of Patrick to the main cast.
 (Duchovny would only be featured in the opening credits when he appeared in an episode.)
 The opening also contains images that allude to Scully's pregnancy and, according to Frank Spotnitz, show an "abstract" explanation for Mulder's absence, with him falling into an eye.

+Most of the shots of Mulder being tortured were created using special and practical effects, as well as creative camera techniques.
+For the scene in which Mulder's face is restrained by hooks, make-up artist Matthew W. Mungle, who created special cheek prosthetics that were then attached to Duchovny (whom series makeup supervisor Cheri Montasanto-Medcalf later noted "sat pretty good through all that").
+Likewise, for the scene in which the Colonists use a small laser-guided drill to bore into the roof of Mulder's mouth, visual effects supervisor John Wash placed "weird lens effects" over shots of the laser to give the scene "an alien, other-world-like quality."
+This scene also called for a shot of the device approaching the camera, which posed a challenge to the series' cinematographers because the device was so small.
+In a behind-the-scenes interview, supervising producer Paul Rabwin explained that he had the camera operators use "a very, very highly magnified lens" to capture the shot: "[The scene] was very, very scary, Rabwin stated.
+"We ended up putting some really cool sound effects in there, little servos and motors."